waggle-sensor/beehive-server/README_ARCH.md

 +----------------------+
 ```

-AFAIK `nodes` is the only table in active use:
+AFAIK, `nodes` is the only table in active use.
+It stores management data about each node.
+(It does _not_ store ssh keys or certificates!
+Discussed in section *will add*.)

 ```
 MySQL [waggle]> describe nodes;